Forecasting

 truncated_fromintegerNoOriginal number of input points before truncation.
 Present only when the input exceeded the model's maximum context length and was automatically truncated (most recent values kept).

-max_context_lengthintegerNoMaximum context length for this model on its GPU tier.
+max_context_lengthintegerNoMaximum served context length for this model on TSFM.ai.
 Present only when truncation occurred.

 Validation failures